nicholasthiago/lab2-web-security/README.md

-# Project Name
+# Lab: Web Application Security

-Welcome to the Project Name repository!
+Welcome to the Web Application Security repository!
 This project consists of a frontend folder containing a React app and a backend folder containing a Node.js app.

 ## Frontend